vietanhle0101/LaneChanging_HDVs/README.md

-# LaneChanging_HDVs
+# ACC_2023_Sim
-The repo for simulations on lane-changing control for CAVs in mixed traffic
+ This repo contains my code for ACC2023 simulation